-When the title company researches the "ownership" of a property and finds pre-existing covenants it is spelled out in the Deed with wording similar to this document: sample deed wording.pdf These CCRs run with the land which means they are legally binding on the property owner whether or not they reside in Bedford Estates, whether an HOA exists, and whether or not the owner chooses to support the HOA by paying annual Association Fees.
+When the title company researches the "ownership" of a property and finds pre-existing covenants it is spelled out in the Deed with wording similar to this document: sample deed wording.pdf They are also referred to as Deed Restrictions.

 The original CCRs were written by the North Development Company (the developer of Bedford Estates) and four filings were recorded with Tarrant County as the Addition was built out.
 The responsibility for their enforcement was transferred to the Bedford Estates HOA when it was incorporated in 1997.
 The last filing of the CCRs by the Association was by a majority of the then property owners in Bedford Estates and filed by the County Clerk on March 26, 2013 and incorporated all filings previously registered by the North Development Company.

 Since that time, the Texas legislation has passed several comprehensive bills to protect owners from HOA overreach, to help ensure proper HOA governance and equitable enforcement.
 There are four statutes enacted in 2021 that required the Association to file Resolutions with Tarrant County.
 These are posted elsewhere under this tab.